manik410/Mail-Scheduler/README.md

 ***How to run the project***
 * 1 Download the project and in the project directory run npm install to install the required dependencies.
-* 2 In the .env file enter your email id and password of the account from which you want to send mails.
+* 2 In the .env file enter your email id and password of the account from which you want to send mails and the link of your mongodb database.
 * 3 run node server.js to start the project

 ***API endpoints***